Jalen Brunson #11 of the New York Knicks speaks with...

 Jalen Brunson #11 of the New York Knicks speaks with reporters during New York Knicks Media Day at Madison Square Garden Training Center on Monday, Sept.
 30, 2024.
 Credit: James Escher

-CHARLESTON, S.C. — Through the doors of the gym at The Citadel’s McAllister Fieldhouse, hidden with paper over the glass, it was easy to hear the shouting and chatter as the Knicks worked through the final session of their training camp, readying to tip off the preseason schedule.
+CHARLESTON, S.C. — Through the doors of the gym at The Citadel’s McAllister Fieldhouse, it was easy to hear the shouting and chatter as the Knicks worked through the final session of their training camp.

-Getting Towns and Mikal Bridges on the floor with holdover starters Jalen Brunson, Josh Hart and OG Anunoby is an important part of this segment of camp, getting those pieces acclimated to playing together as quickly as possible.
+Getting Towns and Mikal Bridges on the floor with holdover starters Jalen Brunson, Josh Hart and OG Anunoby to acclimate those pieces to playing together as quickly as possible is an important part of this segment of camp.

-“I just feel like it’s gonna be a learning process,” Brunson said.
-“Every day is gonna be a challenge for us to get better.
-It’s not gonna be perfect from Day 1, but as long we have the right mindset, we’re gonna continue to get better.”
+“I just feel like it’s going to be a learning process,” Brunson said.
+“Every day is going to be a challenge for us to get better.
+It’s not going to be perfect from Day 1, but as long we have the right mindset, we’re going to continue to get better.”

-“The goal is going to be the same goal every night — win the game, find a way to contribute to this team’s success and be the best team that I can be.
-Game 1’s going to be the same way as Game 82, just go out there and be the best version of myself.”
+“The goal is going to be the same goal every night — win the game, find a way to contribute to this team’s success and be the best teammate that I can be.
+Game 1’s going to be the same way as Game 82 — just go out there and be the best version of myself.”

 This marked the second straight season that Thibodeau had the team spend the first week of camp in Charleston.
-They've conducted two days of two-a-day workouts before moving into a regular practice schedule, but sequestered away from New York and distractions — other than low-country seafood and barbecue.
-The point has been stressed repeatedly that this group is starting from zero and not a continuation of the 50-win season the Knicks had last year.
+Sequestered away from New York and distractions, they’ve conducted two days of two-a-day workouts before moving into a regular practice schedule.
+The point has been stressed repeatedly that this group is starting from zero and is not a continuation of the 50-win season the Knicks had in 2023-24.

 SUBSCRIBE